niroz11/na-comp-challenge-1/README.md

 ##Tools
 * HTML
-*CSS
+* CSS
-*A little bit of inspiration from bootstrap just to see what code can make that menu item work.
+* A little bit of inspiration from bootstrap just to see what code can make that menu item work.
-*CSS flex
+* CSS flex

 ##Original Comp
 ![Screenshot](static-comp-challenge-2.jpg)

 #My comp image
+![Screenshot] (Screen Shot 2018-10-17 at 10.18.43 AM.jpg)